rakeshsarode/assignment/README.md

 - once the program is finished, to view the db records below command can be used

   `mvn compile exec:java -Dexec.mainClass="org.hsqldb.util.DatabaseManagerSwing" -Dexec.args="--url jdbc:hsqldb:file:./data/db/events;shutdown=true"`

+- log path from root directory

+  `./logs/assignment.log`

+- db files path from root directory

+  `./data/db/events`

+- temp files path from root directory (application will use this folder for temporary work, like sorting and merging)

+   `./temp`